Volodymyr Bilotserkovets: Career

-Bilotserkovets is a product of the Metalist Kharkiv and Zorya Luhansk Youth Sportive Sportive Systems.
+Bilotserkovets was a product of the Metalist Kharkiv and Zorya Luhansk Youth Sportive Sportive Systems.

 He played for Zorya Luhansk in the Ukrainian Premier League Reserves and in June 2020 Bilotserkovets was promoted to the senior squad team.
 He made his debut in the Ukrainian Premier League for Zorya Luhansk on 16 July 2020, played as a substituted second-half player in a losing away match against Dynamo Kyiv.

+In January 2025, he moved back again to Zorya Luhansk.

+Personal life and death

+Bilotserkovets was born on 22 January 2000 in Kherson Oblast.
+He died on 6 August 2025, at the age of 25.